MSU-CSE491/CSE491/index.md

 + Facilitating another student in any of these activities.

 ## General Note
-The goal of this class is for you to learn how to effectively design and implement algorithms.
+The goal of this class is for you to learn how to develop C++ code that is safe, efficient, and reliable.
 If anything is coming in your way of that goal, please talk with us about it.
 We plan to keep the class flexible to the learning styles that seem to work best for the students, so feedback is always appreciated.